tymourknots/minishell/README.md

 No environment variable expansion ($VAR)

-Quoting support exists only in cd parsing; all other commands use raw strtok()
+Quoting support exists only in cd parsing; other commands use raw strtok()

-No command history or tab completion
+No command history, tab completion, or advanced job control

 🛠️ Build & run
 Requirements

 GCC or Clang

-Linux, macOS, or WSL environment (uses POSIX system calls)
+Linux, macOS, or WSL (uses POSIX system calls)

 Commands
 cd src